henriqueholtz/Aws-Struggle/Produtcs/Storages/efs.md

 Amazon EFS is not a good fit for caching information on Amazon EC2 instances.
 Amazon EFS is a regional service storing data within and across multiple Availability Zones (AZ) for high availability and durability.

+EFS storage option cannot directly be used to host a website, EFS needs to be mounted on Amazon EC2 to work as a static website.

 How Amazon Elastic File System (Amazon EFS) Works: